SurbhiBharti/QA_Automation_Challange/README.md

 Steps to open File:
 1. Need to Install PyCharm IDE
-2. Open the File and run the Program by Right Click and choose option 'Run<Filename>' or Ctrl+Shift+F10
+2. Open the File and run the Program by Right Click and choose option 'Run<Filename.py>' or Ctrl+Shift+F10
 3. Able to see all results will get printed below and all scripts run successfully